--Social Sciences
+Environmental Ethics -Social Sciences

-- Track applications are available online.
+- Track applications are available online, and to receive the application link students must contact the Director or Assistant Director of the Honors College.
 Students must apply to and be accepted to a track.
 The track directors meet to read applications and collectively determine who will be accepted into tracks. - First year students are advised to select a track in the second or third semester at WPUNJ.
 Transfer students should enter a track when they enter the University. - First year students typically begin in the track during the third or fourth semester at WPUNJ.
 Transfer students typically begin taking track classes during their first semester at WPUNJ.

-- Students typically begin the research for their theses in the second half of their Junior year or the first half of the Senior year, and typically write the thesis during their Senior year.
-Students are encouraged to begin working on their thesis or final project during their Junior year so they have sufficient time to complete it.
-All completed theses and projects are due on 1 May of their Senior year without exception for students participating in the Convocation ceremony. - To graduate with Honors, a distinction noted on the transcript and the diploma, a student must take a minimum of three honors sections of General Education courses, fulfill all the requirements of an Honors track, complete a final project or thesis, and have a cumulative GPA of at least 3.0.
+- Students typically begin the research for their theses in the second half of their junior year or the first half of the senior year, and typically write the thesis during their senior year.
+Students are encouraged to begin working on their thesis or final project during their junior year so they have sufficient time to complete it.
+All completed theses and projects are due on 1 May of their senior year without exception for students participating in the Convocation ceremony. - To graduate with Honors, a distinction noted on the transcript and the diploma, a student must take a minimum of three honors sections of University Core Curriculum courses, fulfill all the requirements of an Honors track, complete a final project or thesis, and have a cumulative GPA of at least 3.0.